ProSkywalker16/DSA-PROGRAMS/Readme.md

    - Description: This program is written in C++, it shows how to implement a linked list and then find the maximum element from the linked list.
 We have used a hash define function and specified the INT32 compiler for C++.
    - File: `maxElement.cpp`

+5. **Linear Search operation in a Linked list**

+   - Description: This program is written in C++, it shows how to implement a linked list and then use the Linear search algorithm to search for an element.
+   - File: `LinkedListLinearSearch.cpp`

+5. **Insertion in a Linked list**

+   - Description: This program is written in C++, it shows how to implement a linked list and then perform the insertion operation at beginning and any position (includes end).
+   - File: `LinkedListLinearSearch.cpp`

 ## Usage